rubyforgood/inkind-admin/CONTRIBUTING.md

 [code of conduct]: https://github.com/rubyforgood/code-of-conduct

 Here are the basic steps to submit a pull request.
-Make sure that you're working on an [open issue]–if the relevant issue doesn't exist, open it!
+Make sure that you're working on an [open issue].
+If the relevant issue doesn't exist, open it!

 [open issue]: https://github.com/rubyforgood/inkind-admin/issues